 Newly appointed CBF Board member Nicola Joseph has played a pivotal role in shaping the development of community broadcasting in Australia for over 40 years.
 A champion of diversity, inclusion and access to minority voices, Nicola’s trailblazing career includes formative years at 2MCE Bathurst, 2SER, 4ZZZ and Radio Skid Row/Radio Redfern working alongside some of the founding giants of the sector.
 She is a former CEO of the Community Media Training Organisation and has worked at SBS and the ABC as a journalist, presenter, executive producer and station manager.
-Currently a PhD candidate at UNSW, Nicola told her story to former 2SER/ABC colleague, Tracee Hutchison.
+Currently a PhD candidate at UNSW, Nicola told her story to former 2SER/ABC colleague and CBF team member Tracee Hutchison.

 This interview contains the names and photos of First Nations people who have died.